hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

   * `uuid()` - Returns a UUID string in RFC 4122 v4 format.
 This string will change with every invocation of the function, so in order to prevent diffs on every plan & apply, it must be used with the [`ignore_changes`](/docs/configuration/resources.html#ignore-changes) lifecycle attribute.

-  * `values(map)` - Returns a list of the map values, in the order of the keys returned by the `keys` function.
+  * `values(map, [sort])` - Returns a list of the map values, by default in the order of the keys returned by the `keys` function.
+If the `sort` parameters is set to "false", the values will be in the order of the keys returned by the `keys` function when the associated `sort` parameter is set to "false".
     This function only works on flat maps and will return an error for maps that include nested lists or maps.

   * `zipmap(list, list)` - Creates a map from a list of keys and a list of values.
 The keys must all be of type string, and the length of the lists